 Fortunately, we’ve created a way to do just that called the Lefkoe Occurring Course.
 In that course, you learn how to dissolve unwanted emotions in seconds.
 Then you make dissolving emotions a habit.
 You see reality with much greater clarity.
 As a result, positive and uplifting emotions tend to occur naturally.

-You can register for the Lefkoe Occurring Course in August.
+You can register for the Lefkoe Occurring Course on August 13th.
 However, to do that, you first need to join the waiting list here: https://www.mortylefkoe.com/lfc/lfc-2-0-waiting-list/

 While you wait you’ll get several goodies teaching you more about how to dissolve unwanted feelings.
 So please join today and use what you learn to help yourself and contribute to others.